 Student Experience — What investments and changes in our instructional and co-curricular programs would have the greatest impact on the quality of our students’ experience?

-- Student Experience Working Group Draft Report [Revised August 2018]
+- Student Experience Working Group Draft Report (PDF) [Revised August 2018]

 Enrollment — Accepting that enrollment growth is not entirely within the campus’s control, what do we see as the preferred enrollment level for Berkeley and how should this enrollment be distributed?